tetratelabs/wazero/internal/integration_test/stdlibs/README.md

 # Stdlibs benchmarks

-This directory contains a Makefile to build (a subset of) the stdlibs for Zig, TinyGo and Go (wasip1) and test them against the baseline compiler and the optimizing compiler.
+This directory contains a Makefile to build (a subset of) the stdlibs for Zig, TinyGo and Go (wasip1) and test them against the compiler.

 ## Requirements